Tre Van Die Kasie

-Tretius Kauhangengo (born 1981), better known as Tre Van Die Kasie, most commonly referred to as Tre is a Namibian kwaito musician and rapper.
+Tretius Kauhangengo (born 1981), better known as Tre Van Die Kasie and most commonly referred to as Tre is a Namibian kwaito musician and rapper.
 Tre rose to fame after signing with Mshasho Productions in 2005.
 He is the half brother of fellow kwaito musician, Kavax.

 Biography

 Tre was born and raised in Omaruru where he lived his mother his entire childhood life.
 He moved to Windhoek City to attend secondary school Ella du Plessis High School in Khomasdal.
 Tre later enrolled at the University of Namibia where he met The Dogg and Sunny Boy.